Skip to content

 The relation between the mkdocs.yaml file, the md files and the javascript files (BizEvents) in the snippets folder.#

-In the MKDocs you define the menu.
-The firs page needs to be called index.md, You can call it whatever you want.
+The menu on the left hand side is defined in mkdocs.yaml.
+The first page needs to be called index.md, You can call it whatever you want, in our case we call it About.
 The name from the mkdocs.yaml file will be set as title as long as you add in the same .md file a js file.

-This is because we want to monitor the Github pages and since we are using agentless rum, we need to add this to each page. in the JS file we add the same name we defined in the Menu Navigation in the mkdocs.yaml file for having consistency.
+This is because we want to monitor the usage and adoption of the Github pages of your training and since we are using agentless rum, we need to add this to each page. in the JS file we add the same name we defined in the Menu Navigation in the mkdocs.yaml file for having consistency.
 This way we can understand the engagement of each page, the time the users spent in each page so we can improve our trainings.

-As a best practice I recommend for each MD file have a JS file with the same name, and this should be reflected in the mkdocs.yaml file.
+As a best practice we recommend for each MD file have a JS file with the same name, and this should be reflected in the mkdocs.yaml file.

 Headings in MKDocs#